HEEJOWOO/RDCAB-RecursiveSRNet-FD-IR/README.md

 * Compared to Split-Version, performance improved in all test sets and the number of parameters increased by 1.35 times, but Multi-Adds decreased by 1.9 times.

+* The end goal is to keep performance as high as possible.
+It is to mount a network with high processing speed on the embedded board with the number of parameters less than 1M and Multi-Adds less than 100G.

 ## Reference
 [RDN](https://arxiv.org/abs/1802.08797)